 Why is this construction happening now?

 - The grant and state permits require that the work be done this year from May through October, primarily to protect the brook trout.
-RVR is fortunate to part of one of the most prolific habitat areas for brook trout in the entire northeast.
+RVR is fortunate to be part of one of the most prolific habitat areas for brook trout in the entire northeast.

 Will camp be affected this summer/fall?